impactmass/cordova-rave/readme.md

     npm install cordova-rave
     cd node_modules/cordova-rave && npm start
     ```
+    **NB: If you get a warning of outdated npm dependency/DOS issue, please [read this](https://github.com/impactmass/cordova-rave/issues/11#issuecomment-293965034)**

     **NOTE:** Once the second command installs all the necessary dependencies, you will be prompted to enter some information.
 An example is shown below

     ```